Cat Neutering and Spaying

-Spaying or neutering your dog is a very common procedure to help reduce pet overpopulation, prevent certain diseases that can develop from them keeping their sex organs and can aid in controlling certain behaviour problems.
-As part of an overall health program, we will discuss with you the right time to spay/neuter your pet as well as the further benefits and risks that are involved.
+Spaying or neutering your dog is a very common procedure to help reduce pet overpopulation, prevent certain diseases that can develop from keeping their sex organs, and aid in controlling certain behaviour problems.
+As part of an overall health program, we will discuss with you the right time to spay/neuter your pet as well as the further benefits and risks involved.

 What is spaying or neutering?